How to set and use investment goals

 1. a future lump sum or

-Then you can get into more detail with the SMART system.
-Let’s say mine looks like this:
+Then you can get into more detail with the SMART system:

 Using investment goals

-Once you’ve nailed down an investment goal or goals, whether it be for a lump sum or an income, you should try to make sure that you actually use the goal.
+Once you’ve nailed down your investment goals, you should try to make sure that you actually use the goal.

 Think long-term

-An important secondary use for an investment goal is that it can help keep you focused on the long-term.
-If my goal was to have £1 million in real terms in 20 years then that time horizon can help me to cope with the ups and down of the market today.
+An important secondary use for an investment goal is that it can help you stay focused on the long term.
+If my goal was to have £1 million in real terms in 20 years, then that time horizon can help me to cope with the ups and downs of the market today.

 It might be interesting or worrying, but that doesn’t mean it’s important.

-It would mean that almost everybody would be panicking like crazy because the market had tanked by 50% in one day.
+Most investors would interpret a 50% fall like that as a reason to sell.
+They would be panicking like crazy because the market had just collapsed by 50% in one day.

 Investing is very hard on the mind; that’s why most people are really bad at it once they move from being passive investors to active investors.
 The more attention they pay, the worse their results get because they tend to only have a short-term outlook and get bounced around by market noise.

-They are the mast that sensible investors can tie themselves to when the market sirens start calling.
+In other words, long-term investment goals are a mast that sensible investors can tie themselves to when the market sirens start calling.